Risk Factors Dashboard

 Our delivery of services is labor-intensive.
 When we are awarded a government contract, we must quickly hire project leaders and operational staff.
 Some larger projects have required us to hire and train thousands of operational staff in a short time period.
 That effort can be especially challenging in geographic areas with low unemployment rates.
 The additional operational staff also creates a concurrent demand for increased administrative personnel.
 Our success requires that we attract, develop, motivate, and retain:

-information technology professionals who have designed or implemented complex information technology projects within and outside the U.S.
+•IT professionals who have designed or implemented complex IT projects within and outside the United States.

 Innovative, experienced, and technically proficient individuals are in great demand and are likely to remain a limited resource.
-There can be no assurance that we will be able to continue to attract and retain desirable executive officers, senior managers, and management personnel.
+There can be no assurance that we will be able to continue to attract and retain desirable executive officers, senior managers, management personnel, and IT professionals.
 Our inability to hire sufficient personnel on a timely basis or the loss of significant numbers of executive officers and senior managers could adversely affect our business.

 Unions may oppose outsourcing of government programs to outside vendors such as us, which could limit our market opportunities and could impact us adversely.
 In addition, our unionized workers outside the United States could disrupt our operations, and our non-unionized workers could attempt to unionize, which could disrupt our operations and impose higher costs on us.